Polytechnic Institute

 - Blended Path: Combines the best of both campuses, Norman’s vibrant collegiate environment and Tulsa’s close industry ties, without adding time to degree.

-OUPI isn’t just teaching technology—it is using technology to transform lives, industries, and the future of Oklahoma from both Tulsa and Norman.
+OUPI isn’t just teaching technology—it is using technology to transform lives, industries, and the future of Oklahoma from Tulsa, Norman, and online.

 Programs and Facilities